Early Findings and Ongoing Work: Supporting Students Positioned Furthest from Opportunity

 Focus Areas: Equity, Diversity, and Belonging; Spread and Scale; System Transformation Toward Continuous Improvement

-The Networked Improvement Community for Students with Disabilities, launched just months before the beginning of COVID-19, united ten school organizations across the United States focused on improving the learning experiences, environments, and outcomes for Black and/or Latinx students with disabilities experiencing poverty.
-By intentionally focusing efforts on an under-researched and under-served student population, the community has aimed to address systemic inequities both in its design and approach.
-Hear from improvement leaders about how they are bridging special education and general education team efforts to enact improvements for students, and how they are leveraging the network to sustain their efforts.
+Black and/or Latinx students with disabilities experiencing poverty are one of the most under-researched and under-served student populations in US public education.
+The Networked Improvement Community for Students with Disabilities unites ten public school organizations across the United States focused on improving the learning experiences, environments, and outcomes for this student group.
+The network leverages research and practitioner experience to intentionally center our most disadvantaged youth in our work, knowing that in doing so, all students will benefit.
+Hear from improvement leaders about how they are breaking down system-wide silos between special education and general education to enact improvements for students, and how they are leveraging the network design and approach to sustain their efforts.

 Presenters